Les Chants Magnétiques: Release

 Les Chants Magnétiques was released on 20 May 1981 in Europe, on 29 May in the UK, and on 15 June in the US.
 It sold a reported 200,000 units in France alone by the beginning of July.
 In that same year, the British Embassy gave Radio Beijing copies of his albums, which became the first pieces of foreign music to be played on Chinese national radio in decades.
 China invited Jarre to become the first western musician to play there since the death of Mao Zedong.

 Critical reception

 Contemporary reception of the album was generally positive.
-Cashbox wrote that Magnetic Fields "is Jarre's most subtle work yet, being a bit busier than Oxygene and more textural than Equinoxe".
+Cashbox wrote that Magnetic Fields "is Jarre's most subtle work yet, being a bit busier than Oxygène and more textural than Equinoxe".
 In Smash Hits, Johnny Black stated that the album "proves more energetic than either of its two mega-selling predecessors.
 It is, arguably, wallpaper music, but his creative use of Latin and African rhythms ... moves it all up a notch."

 Simon Tebbutt of Record Mirror described the album as "nullifying, stultifying and ultimately BORING".
-In an AllMusic retrospective review, writer John Bush commented that: "It's often just as melodic and inventive as Oxygene, though not as consistently creative."
+In an AllMusic retrospective review, writer John Bush commented that: "It's often just as melodic and inventive as Oxygène, though not as consistently creative."